 </ img>

-For 8 years of existence, the line of smartphones Samsung Galaxy Note has changed dramatically, but the overall positioning
+Over the 8 years of its existence, the line of Samsung Galaxy Note smartphones has radically changed, but the overall positioning

 What is it?

-Samsung Galaxy Note10 + - flagship smartphone witha large curved and elongated DynamicAMOLED display with a diagonal of 6.8 inches, a powerful Samsung Exynos 9825 processor, 12 GB of RAM, a main camera with four modules, dust and water protection and, of course, an advanced S Pen stylus.
+Samsung Galaxy Note10+ - flagshipa smartphone with a large curved and elongated DynamicAMOLED display with a diagonal of 6.8 inches, a powerful Samsung Exynos 9825 processor, 12 GB of RAM, a main camera with four modules, dust and water protection and, of course, an improved S Pen stylus.

 </ img>